-In the Devices and Printers window, click on Add a printer button at the top bar.
+In the Devices and Printers window, click on the Add a Printer button at the top bar.

 Windows will look for printers connected to your PC.
 But the printer we want is not connected to our PC.
 So, we will have to do it the other way.
 Now, click the “Printer that I want isn’t listed” link at the bottom.

 A new window will open where you will see a list of available options to connect a printer.
-Since we are connecting a shared printer, we will use the second option.
+We will use the second option since we are connecting a shared printer.
 So, click on “Select a shared printer by name” and type the address of the printer in the box provided.
 Use the following format to enter the printer address:

 \\<ipaddress of colleague's computer>\<PrinterName>

-HP LaserJet P1008 is the printer name.
+is the printer’s name.
 After entering the printer address, click Next to proceed.
 Remember, your system will only be able to connect to the printer if you share it on the LAN network from another computer.